Charlie Colkett: Cheltenham Town

 On 18 January 2022, Colkett joined EFL League One side Cheltenham Town on a deal until the end of the 2021–22 season.
 On 6 May 2022, Colkett was released by the club after not being offered a further contract.

 Crewe Alexandra

 In June 2022, Colkett joined League Two side Crewe Alexandra on a free transfer, signing a two-year deal.
 He made his debut with a substitute appearance in Crewe's second game of the 2022–23 season, a 3–0 win over Harrogate Town at Gresty Road on 6 August 2022.
 He made his first Crewe start on 9 August 2022, playing in an EFL League Cup first round defeat at Grimsby Town, but suffered a severe hamstring injury sidelining him for at least three months.
-He made a return in November 2022 and on 1 January 2023 scored his first Crewe goal, the winner in a 1–0 victory over Tranmere Rovers at Gresty Road but limped off after suffered another hamstring injury ruling him out for several weeks.
+He made a return in November 2022 and on 1 January 2023 scored his first (only) Crewe goal, the winner in a 1–0 victory over Tranmere Rovers at Gresty Road but limped off after he suffered another hamstring injury ruling him out for several weeks.

+Loan to Notts County

+In January 2024, after just six Crewe appearances in the 2023–24 season, Colkett was loaned to Notts County for the remainder of the season.

+Colkett was released by Crewe at the end of the 2023–24 season.

+Gateshead

+On 20 August 2024, Colkett joined National League club Gateshead on a one-year deal with the option for a further twelve months.

+AFC Croydon Athletic

+On 4 September 2025, Colkett joined Isthmian League South East Division club AFC Croydon Athletic.